noah1510/redhand/README.md

 Before you start make shure you installed cmake, make, gcc ang g++

-* Clone the repo
+* Clone the repo with --recursive flag
 * Download and install GLFW for your operating system
-* Download GLAD and add the glad.c to the src folder
 * Update the IncludePath in the CMakeLists.txt
 * Create a build folder
 * Change into that folder